jimasp/behave-vsc/README.md

 ---
 ## Extension settings

 - This extension has various settings to customise your test run via `settings.json`.
+- You can also disable/enable justMyCode for debug.
-- For more information, see the extension settings in vscode (click the cog next to Behave VSC in the extensions side bar and then choose "Extension Settings" from the context menu).
+- For more information, go to the extension settings in vscode (click the cog next to Behave VSC in the extensions side bar and then choose "Extension Settings" from the context menu).

 ---
 ## How it works